Muschamp Rd

 In addition to the ticket costs and the cab ride to the St. Regis hotel, Danna and I both caved and bought raffel tickets at 100 RMB for three.
 I even gave my traditional complaint about not winning ever.
 Danna and I were among the first to arrive.
 I did a fare amount of networking even met some UBC MBA alumni.
 I also drank a few Molson Drys.
 The beer and wine were brought in from Canada and it was an open bar too.

-Danna and I sat at seperate tables as she insisted I sit at the UVIC table.
+Danna and I sat at separate tables as she insisted I sit at the UVIC table.
 UVIC was the only university to get its own table.
 When I sat down there were not one, not two, not three, but four alumni of the UVIC MBA program.
 It was an all MBA table until another guy and his wife arrived.
 Our table wasn’t full which actually worked to our advantage.

 There were a number of VIPs who gave speaches including the guest of honor Dr. Annie Suk-Ching Wu who was the first person to start a joint venture in China.
 She was given an honory degree by UVIC hence the prominance of UVIC.
 The Maratimes were also represented in force as the gala also celebrated the first official translation of Anne of Green Gables into Mandarin.
 The translator and several family members of the author (L.M.
 Montgomery) were guests of honor.
 CCTV and at least half a dozen newspapers were there to cover all this.
 I’m probably going to end up in some photo somewhere or in the Torch.